Belan-Mihail/paint_picture/README.md

 - People who likes graphics editor Piant
 - People who love to draw and want to share their creativity with others
 - People who are looking for interesting content and additional communication with creative people

+### User Requirements and Expectations

+- A site which provides a high level of interactiveness between users
+- A site with a clear purpose
+- An user-friendly interface that allows quick and efficient navigation
+- Responsive and visually good design
+- User interaction and app feedback through the use of animations and notifications
+- Сontent of a certain category